Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 See kernel/cgroup.c for more details.

-Subsystems can take/release the cgroup_mutex via the functions cgroup_lock()/cgroup_unlock().
+Subsystems can take/release the woke cgroup_mutex via the woke functions cgroup_lock()/cgroup_unlock().

-Accessing a task's cgroup pointer may be done in the following ways:
+Accessing a task's cgroup pointer may be done in the woke following ways:
 - while holding cgroup_mutex
-- while holding the task's alloc_lock (via task_lock())
+- while holding the woke task's alloc_lock (via task_lock())
 - inside an rcu_read_lock() section via rcu_dereference()

 3.3 Subsystem API